National Portrait Gallery, London: History and buildings

 The three people largely responsible for the founding of the National Portrait Gallery are commemorated with busts over the former main entrance on St Martin's Place.
-At the centre is Philip Henry Stanhope, 4th Earl Stanhope, flanked to his left and right by his supporters Thomas Babington Macaulay, 1st Baron Macaulay, and Thomas Carlyle.
+At the centre is Philip Stanhope, 5th Earl Stanhope, flanked to his left and right by his supporters Thomas Babington Macaulay, 1st Baron Macaulay, and Thomas Carlyle.
 It was Stanhope who, in 1846 as a Member of Parliament, first proposed the idea of a National Portrait Gallery.
 It was not until his third attempt, in 1856, this time from the House of Lords, that the proposal was accepted.
 With Queen Victoria's approval, the House of Commons set aside a sum of £2000 to establish the gallery.
 As well as Stanhope and Macaulay, the founder trustees included Benjamin Disraeli and Lord Ellesmere.
 It was the latter who donated the Chandos portrait to the nation as the gallery's first portrait.
 Carlyle became a trustee after the death of Ellesmere in 1857.

 For the first 40 years, the gallery was housed in various locations in London.
 The first 13 years were spent at 29 Great George Street, Westminster.
 There, the collection increased in size from 57 to 208 items, and the number of visitors from 5,300 to 34,500.
 In 1869, the collection moved to Exhibition Road and buildings managed by the Royal Horticultural Society.
 Following a fire in those buildings, the collection was moved in 1885, this time to the Bethnal Green Museum.
 This location was ultimately unsuitable due to its distance from the West End, condensation and lack of waterproofing.
 Following calls for a new location to be found, the government accepted an offer of funds from the philanthropist William Henry Alexander.
 Alexander donated £60,000 followed by another £20,000, and also chose the architect, Ewan Christian.
 The government provided the new site on St Martin's Place, adjacent to the National Gallery, and £16,000.
 The buildings, faced in Portland stone, were constructed by Shillitoe & Son.
 Both the architect, Ewan Christian, and the gallery's first director, George Scharf, died shortly before the new building was completed.
 The gallery opened at its new location on 4 April 1896.
 The first extension, in 1933, was funded by Lord Duveen, and resulted in the wing by the architect Sir Richard Allison on a site previously occupied by St George's Barracks running along Orange Street.